- Townhill Park House and Gardens

 Arboretum Task Force

-May sees the trees in blossom and bluebells in our arboretum The School’s Jazz band will also be playing
+May sees the trees in blossom and bluebells in our arboretum.

-Enjoy the music of Meridian Winds who will play for us
+Enjoy the music of Meridian Winds and a demonstration of Regency Dancing.

 Refreshments are available.